anuubhav/Projects/terminal-Amazon/README.md

-# Amazon Implementation in Terminal
+# Basic Mock Amazon Implementation in Terminal with C++
 To compile: make
 To run: ./amazon database.txt